ncoghlan/pulpdist/doc/about.rst

 _`Fedora Hosted`: http://fedorahosted.org/pulpdist
 _`Bugzilla`: https://bugzilla.redhat.com/buglist.cgi?product=PulpDist&bug_status=__open__

 Target Platforms
 ----------------

-The code is currently known to work only under Python 2.7 on Fedora.
-It should eventually also run under 2.6+ on RHEL and on other \*nix systems.
+The code is currently tested known to work under Python 2.7 on Fedora and under Python 2.6 on RHEL6.
+It should also run under either version of Python on other \*nix systems (so long as the relevant dependencies are available).

 Build/Test Dependencies
 -----------------------